 These acquisitions will broaden the Etsy brand, giving it further insight into how different generations and different communities behave when online shopping.
 Etsy has been a stock to watch for a good few years by this point, therefore, it might be time to add it to your portfolio.

 Etsy’s share price is up 11% YTD, it has seen a bit of volatility, but with its recent acquisitions, the stock should continue with the high growth we have seen over the last few years.

 Worried about all these different companies and not sure who to invest in?
 Don’t panic, because MyWallSt’s got you covered with our shortlist of market-beating stocks, so you too can build long-term wealth.
-Simply click here for a free trial today.
+Simply click here for free access today.